19604 John Street is for Sale

 The Downstairs Bathroom

-This is into the bathroom, just off the kitchen to the left of the sink.
+This is into the bathroom, just off the kitchen to the left of the toilet/shower.
+Where your washer and dryer would go.

 Nice natural light in the bathroom.